 Note, use caution in some toys like play dough and latex items.
 These contain allergens.
 Also use caution with toys that have tiny parts as those can pose a choking hazard for really small children too.

-Another idea is have two bowls one with non-allergen candies and the other with toys, trinkets etc like listed above.
+Another idea is to have two bowls one with non-allergen candies and the other with toys, trinkets etc like listed above.
 I am not trying to ban candy at all by this post.
-However, I am trying to raise awareness and offering an alternative to candy or allergen containing products.
+However, I am trying to raise awareness and offering an alternative to candy or allergen-containing products.

 After seeing The Teal Pumpkin Project, in 2014, it inspired me.
-Instead of giving out candy at the Trunk or Treats at my church, to give out stuff like mention above.
-Of course, I will be handing out Gospel of John and Tracts, but I will add something else with it, my personal preference.
+Instead of giving out candy at the Trunk or Treats, give out stuff like mention above.
+Of course, I will be handing out Gospel of John and Tracts along with those items.

-For the last couple of years at Truck or Treats that my church, I hand out Christian Bracelets or other trinkets, a gospel tract and a Gospel of John Booklets.
+Every since 2014, when it comes to Truck or Treats, I hand out different kinds of trinkets in a pirate chest.
 The kids love the Christian bracelets too!
 Most of the kids want to come back to my trunk and get another one.
-Giving little trinkets they kids can keep it longer than candy and don’t have to worry about food allergies!
+Giving little trinkets the kids can keep it longer than candy and don’t have to worry about food allergies!

 These same principles can be for birthday parties, parties at church or parties at school, not just Halloween time.
 But all the time!

-Be sure to click share below and help raise the awareness!
+Be sure to click share below and help raise awareness!

 More information & sources visit: